dominictarr/ctrlflow/README.md

 `ctrlflow` combines the best features of these modules with a simple & flexible API and a focus on robust error handling.

-## ctrl(ArrayOFSteps) //=> asyncronous function which calls each step in sequence.
+## var go = ctrl(ArrayOFSteps); go(args,...,callback).

-`ctrl.seq` takes an array of steps, and returns an asyncronous function that will call those steps in sequence, and callback when the last step finishes, or when a step errors.
+`ctrl` takes an array of steps, and combines them into one asyncronous function that will call each step in sequence, and callback when the last step finishes, or when a step errors.

 each step is wrapped in a try ... catch, and if a function throws, it will stop executing the steps and pass the error to the final callback.